SHDK8086/Book-Shop-Automation-System/README.md

 # Book-Shop-Automation-System

 Overview

 The Nethra Book Shop Management System is a C++ console-based application designed to streamline operations within a bookshop.
 It provides features for both owners and cashiers to manage the shop effectively, including inventory management, billing, and customer service.
-The application serves as a robust and user-friendly solution for daily operations in a bookshop.
+The application is a robust and user-friendly solution for daily operations in a bookshop.

 Features

 Owner Features:
-View Available Books:
+1. View Available Books:

 Displays a comprehensive list of books available in the inventory, including:
-Book Number
+* Book Number
-Book Name
+* Book Name
-Available Stock
+* Available Stock
-Price per Unit
+* Price per Unit

-Add New Book:
+2. Add New Book:

-Allows the owner to add new books to the inventory.
+* Allows the owner to add new books to the inventory.
-Automatically generates a unique book ID for each new book.
+* Automatically generates a unique book ID for each new book.

-Search Book:
+3. Search Book:

-Provides a search functionality to find books by their name.
+* Provides a search functionality to find books by their name.

-Logout:
+4. Logout:

-Securely logs the owner out of the system.
+* Securely logs the owner out of the system.

 Cashier Features:
 Billing System: